-Recently, Rosatom agreed with Hungary on a schedule for the construction of the Paks-2 nuclear power plant, which will operate on Soviet-type VVER-1200 power units.
+Recently, Rosatom agreed with Hungary on a schedule for the construction of the Paks-2 nuclear power plant, which will operate on Soviet-style VVER-1200 power units.
 Thus, the government of pro-Russian Prime Minister Viktor Orban has increased the country’s dependence on the Kremlin.

 But the Kiev institute Energoproekt, owned by the family of former people’s deputy Alexander Dubovoy, is helping Russians build power plants.
 Despite the anti-Ukrainian foreign policy of the Hungarians, the Ukrainian institute is involved in the design of the Russian nuclear power plant.